“My body is Not me, but mine. My mind is not me, but mine. I am the master of my mind and body”

 ~ Ilchi Lee. founder of Dahn Yoga

-Dahn Yoga is a style of yoga founded by the South Korean master, Ilchi Lee, in 1985.
-The predecessor of the Dahn yoga style was called Dahnhak.
-Dahn Yoga is currently referred to as the Body & Brain program.
-The main Idea of Dahn yoga is that it considers our life force as the communication between the body and the mind.
+Dahn Yoga, a style of yoga founded by South Korean master Ilchi Lee in 1985, originated from a practice called Dahnhak.
+Today, Dahn Yoga is known as the Body & Brain program.
+The core idea of Dahn Yoga is that our life force is the communication between the body and the mind.

 Origin of Dahn Yoga